 The study demonstrated how resources of various sizes and at various locations could meet thermal system performance requirements for 2022.
 The assumptions for this hybrid MRA study were the same as those used for the SEMA/RI N-1 and N-1-1 needs assessments and focused on resolving some of the violations identified in the two studies.

 The MRA study provided theoretical signals to developers and stakeholders on desirable electrical injection locations in the area that could possibly address some of the thermal issues identified in the needs assessment.
-The study also provided a test combination of generation and demand-side management injections of approximately 1,540 MW total (1,495 MW of generation and 45 MW of demand-side management spread across nine locations in SEMA/RI) to remove many of the thermal constraints identified in the SEMA/RI needs assessments. shows the subarea locations and types of resources that could relieve transmission overloads in SEMA/RI.
+The study also provided a test combination of generation and demand-side management injections of approximately 1,540 MW total (1,495 MW of generation and 45 MW of demand-side management spread across nine locations in SEMA/RI) to remove many of the thermal constraints identified in the SEMA/RI needs assessments.
+Table 5-5 shows the subarea locations and types of resources that could relieve transmission overloads in SEMA/RI.